voqal/voqal/src/main/resources/voqal-edit-mode.md

 If you are unsure what to do, return the visible text with no changes.
 Your response must always start with and end with triple backticks (```).
+Your response must include sequential line numbers (no skips).

 {% else %}